 If you are doing a 12 team league with one catcher position, don’t waste time on trying to figure out who your #16 catcher is.
 You won’t be needing to pick that deep.
 Instead, figure out which players will fit your league and your normal in-season playing style.

 Know who the closers are as of draft time and know who is next in line.
 Check for injuries that have occurred in spring training that will limit your player pool.

 If you are the type of fantasy owner that makes tons of trades during the season, make sure you target safer guys that others may want.
 Taking a safe player instead of a riskier pick at the same draft slot ensures you can still find trading partners later on for that pick.

 3. Do Your Own Prep Work

-If you are not going to pick a pitcher in the first 10 rounds then make sure you spend the time figuring out which pitchers will produce for you that will be available in the second half of the draft.
+If you are not going to go after pitching in the first 10 rounds, then make sure you spend the time figuring out which pitchers will produce for you that will be available in the second half of the draft.

 These days many people are starting to use fancy draft software.
 If you are doing an online draft, are you really going to be able to refer to or update the software and still get your pick off?
 Most people can’t handle the extreme multitasking it takes to interpret those draft results and still pick in time.
 Make sure you know your limitations, because if you rely on too much outside help it can only spell disaster for your draft–what if something happened like, say, the software crashes?
 This is why I recommend keeping it as simple as possible.

-In conclusion, these Five Commandments will make sure you have a successful draft that you personally can be proud of.
-I am not guaranteeing you will win your league, but I will guarantee you will feel good about your draft and be ready to enjoy the long season ahead.
+These Five Commandments will make sure you have a successful draft that you personally can be proud of.
+It won’t guarantee victory in your league, but it will guarantee that you will feel good about your draft and be ready to enjoy the long season ahead.